joeyd/StocketGrid/README.md

 StocketGrid
 ===========

-WordPress Theme Baseline Theme w/ LESS.
+A WordPress Baseline Theme w/ LESS.

 A personal theme...
 And also a work in progress...